 Holly Avey joined Human Impact Partners in February 2013.
 Prior to joining HIP, Holly worked at the Georgia Health Policy Center at Georgia State University on a variety of HIA and Health in All Policies projects, including serving as an HIA practitioner, trainer, and technical assistance provider.
-Holly has a PhD from the University of Georgia and a Master's in Public Health from the University of Michigan, both in the health behavior specialty area.
-She also holds a bachelor's degree in Creative Writing from the University of Arizona.
+Holly has continued her work in HIA and healthy public policy during her time at HIP, and also served on the steering committee of the Society of Practitioners of Health Impact Assessment (SOPHIA).
+Holly has a PhD from the University of Georgia and a Master’s in Public Health from the University of Michigan, both in the health behavior specialty area.
+She also holds a bachelor’s degree in Creative Writing from the University of Arizona.
 Her work in the public health field ranges from community, university, and hospital settings, and covers a wide variety of topics.
 Her research interests include structural sources of chronic stress (such as policies that influence resource access and distribution) and their differential impacts on vulnerable populations.
 She is interested in innovative research methodologies such as participant photography (PhotoVoice), mixed methodology, and addressing equity issues through policy and community engagement initiatives.
-Holly currently serves on the steering committee of the Society of Practitioners of Health Impact Assessment (SOPHIA).

-Since co-founding Human Impact Partners in 2006, Jonathan Heller has worked on over a dozen health impact assessments, conducted many HIA trainings, and has mentored others on how to conduct HIAs.
+Since co-founding Human Impact Partners in 2006, Jonathan Heller has worked on over two dozen public health research projects and health impact assessments and has taught and mentored many on how to conduct HIAs and how to incorporate equity and community empowerment into their work.
 Prior to moving into public health, he worked for nine years in the biotech industry.
 Jonathan received his bachelor’s degree from Harvard University and his doctorate from University of California, Berkeley, and he served in the Peace Corps in Papua New Guinea.
-Jonathan currently serves as the Chair of the Provisional Steering Committee for the newly formed Society of Practitioners of Health Impact Assessment (SOPHIA) and as Chair of the Board of the Center for Community Change.
+Jonathan recently served as the President of the Society of Practitioners of Health Impact Assessment (SOPHIA) and as Chair of the Board of the Center for Community Change.

 Kim Gilhuly joined Human Impact Partners in 2007 after receiving her Master’s in Public Health from University of California, Berkeley.
 Her public health and policy work has included collaboration and research on Health Impact Assessments on land use projects and policy initiatives, urban food access, evaluating violence prevention projects, and pesticide monitoring in California.
 She has gained HIA, Evaluation, and policy expertise from working at Human Impact Partners, the Alameda County Public Health Department, California’s Department of Health and Human Services, the Bixby Center for Global Reproductive Health, and with the Women’s Policy Institute.
 Before obtaining her MPH, Kim worked for 17 years in non-profits doing community organizing and advocacy, program planning, and service delivery on environmental concerns, reproductive rights, nursing and medical student training, and mental health.
 Kim’s interest in public health focuses on the opportunity to examine institutional power, and thus health outcomes, through the direct involvement of communities.